jizzi/keyboard/README.md

 I am going to add more features in future.

-For now, you are invited to play with the scrit here:
+For now, you are invited to play with the script here:

 https://htmlpreview.github.io/?https://github.com/jizzi/keyboard/blob/main/keyboard.html